-- 28.5.11 While Burnhead Standing Stone (Site 120) has previously been removed, strip and record in advance of construction is recommended in this area. - 28.5.12 It was not possible to gain access to Blaikiewell Cairns (Site 121) during the walkover survey due to the presence of livestock.
+- 28.5.11 Strip and Record is recommended to mitigate the potential impact on any unknown archaeological remains that may be associated with Burnhead Standing Stone (Site of) (Site 120).
+It was not possible to gain access to Blaikiewell Cairns (Site 121) during the walkover survey due to the presence of livestock.
 No cairns were observed during an archaeological watching brief on geotechnical trial pits.
-Strip and record in advance of construction in this area is recommended

-- 28.5.13 Auchintoul Croft (Site 129) would be removed by the proposed scheme.
-Topographic survey, including the preparation of a written and photographic record, followed by sample excavation is recommended. - 28.5.14 A watching brief during construction is recommended to mitigate the potential impact on the Great South Road (Site 145) and on any previously identified elements of the Kingcausie House Designed landscape (Site 156). - 28.5.15 A total of 13 consumption dykes (Sites 190, 205, 212, 222, 225, 230, 236, 242, 441, 443, 450, 460 and 520) would be affected by the proposed scheme.
+Strip and record in advance of construction in this area is recommended. - 28.5.12 Auchintoul Croft (Site 129) would be removed by the proposed scheme.
+Topographic survey, including the preparation of a written and photographic record, followed by sample excavation is recommended. - 28.5.13 A watching brief during construction is recommended to mitigate the potential impact on the Great South Road (Site 145) and on any previously identified elements of the Kingcausie House Designed landscape (Site 156). - A total of 16 consumption dykes (Sites 190, 205, 212, 222, 223, 225, 230, 234, 236, 242, 441, 443, 450, 451 462 and 520) would be affected by the proposed scheme.
 Recording works for these sites in advance of construction are recommended.
-Such recording works would take the form of: - topographic survey of the entire site, including completion of a written, drawn and photographic record; and - sample excavation and further recording of the affected sections of the site. - 28.5.16 Building recording is proposed to mitigate the impact of the scheme on Deeside Railway (Site 246), Kingcausie Bridge (Site 514), Kingcausie Mill Building and Lade (Site 515), Kingcausie Building (Site 516), Kingcausie Shed (Site 518) and Silverburn Bridge (Site 522). - 28.5.17 Topographic survey, including preparation of a written and photographic record, is recommended to mitigate the potential impact of the scheme on Nether Beanshill Sheepfold (Site 519), Nether Beanshill Sheepfold 1 (Site 285), Nether Beanshill Well (Site 286), Nether Beanshill Sheepfold 2 (Site 287), Nether Beanshill Pen 1 (Site 346). - 28.5.18 Strip and Record in advance of construction is recommended to mitigate the impact on the site of Croft of Hatton (Site 429) and in the vicinity of Spoutwells Croft (Site 432). - 28.5.19 A watching brief is recommended on Charlestown Farmstead (Site 209). - 28.5.20 The recording works that have been undertaken as part of the ES are considered adequate to mitigate the impact for Sites 154, 164, 174, 192, 196, 493, 497.
+Such recording works would take the form of: - topographic survey of the entire site, including completion of a written, drawn and photographic record; and - sample excavation and further recording of the affected sections of the site. - 28.5.15 Building recording is proposed to mitigate the impact of the scheme on Deeside Railway (Site 246) and Silverburn Bridge (Site 522). - 28.5.16 Topographic survey, including preparation of a written and photographic record, is recommended to mitigate the potential impact of the scheme on Nether Beanshill Sheepfold (Site 519), Nether Beanshill Sheepfold 1 (Site 285), Nether Beanshill Well (Site 286), Nether Beanshill Sheepfold 2 (Site 287), Nether Beanshill Pen 1 (Site 346). - 28.5.17 Strip and Record in advance of construction is recommended to mitigate the impact on the site of Croft of Hatton (Site 429) and in the vicinity of Spoutwells Croft (Site 432). - 28.5.18 Approximately 100m of the northern part of Newpark Ruined Farmstead (Site 494) would be removed by the proposed scheme.
+Topographic survey, including the preparation of a written and photographic record is recommended. - 28.5.19 A watching brief is recommended on Charlestown Farmstead (Site 209). - 28.5.20 The recording works that have been undertaken as part of the ES are considered adequate to mitigate the impact for Sites 154, 155, 164, 174, 192, 196, 493, 497.
 No further mitigation works are recommended.
-A summary of the proposed evaluation and mitigation works are provided below in Table 28.11.
+A summary of the proposed evaluation and mitigation works are provided in Table 28.11.